Software Reliability for Concurrent and Distributed Systems

-Develop techniques and tools for increasing reliability of concurrent and distributed systems.
+Develop techniques and tools for increasing the reliability of concurrent and distributed systems.

-However, it is difficult to implement distributed systems correctly since their behavior is more complicated than classical sequential programs.
+It is challenging to implement distributed systems correctly since their behavior is more complicated than classical sequential programs.
 The nondeterminism in the delivery order of concurrent messages, network failures, or node crashes may result in subtle executions that lead to buggy behavior.
 It is difficult for the programmers to consider all possible executions during the system design and implementation.
-The reliability of distributed systems requires different techniques than the techniques designed for sequential software.
+The reliability of distributed systems requires different techniques than those designed for sequential software.

-The goal of this research line is to build program analysis, testing, and debugging methods for concurrent programs and distributed systems.
-Our research interests span a wide spectrum of concurrent programs: multi-threaded programs, asynchronous, event-driven, and distributed systems.
+This research line aims to build program analysis, testing, and debugging methods for concurrent programs and distributed systems.
+Our research interests span a broad spectrum of concurrent programs: multi-threaded, asynchronous, event-driven, and distributed systems.

-- Weakly consistent systems - that provide weak levels of consistency and isolation guarantees
+- Distributed systems with weak consistency and weak isolation

 - Distributed systems with microservice architecture